Carrie was trying to decide whether or not to get divorced while taking the bus for the work she hated.

 Clarice had told Carrie, in the only unguarded moment, during the Christmas get-together in ’14.
 Oh, had she told …

-(Denied it afterwards, of course, but still … )
+(Denied it afterward, of course, but still … )

 “What do you mean ‘victory’?”
 Carrie asked and looked at her cigarette, slowly burning out.